MrJackus1/Micropython-Pi-Pico-Web-Server/README.md

-# Micropython-Pi-Pico-Projects
+# Micropython Pi Pico Web Server
-A place to put some little python Projects.
+Welcome to yet another Pi Pico Web Server.
 </br>
 ## Pi Pico Webserver
 A webserver made with Micropython for Pi Pico W boards.
 It can handle requests and serve files over http.
 In the future i want to expand this into serveral servers such as ones for: http, https and a multithreaded server / versions of them.